ertval/groupie-tracker/README.md

 └── docs/                      # Documentation
 ```

-## 🎨 Template System (✅ COMPLETED)
+## 🎨 Template System (✅ COMPLETED & DEBUGGED)

-The application uses a sophisticated Go HTML template system with inheritance and conditional rendering:
+The application uses a sophisticated Go HTML template system with inheritance and conditional rendering. **All template issues have been resolved** as of September 2025:

 ### Template Architecture
 - **Master Layout**: `base.tmpl` provides the common HTML structure